Code4SA/medicine-price-registry/README.md

 Deployment
 ==========

-This app is hosted on Heroku.
+This app is hosted on dokku or Heroku.

-To deploy to an existing server:
+To deploy to an existing dokku (or heroku) server:

-1. `git remote add git@heroku.com:code4sa-mpr.git`
+1. `git remote add dokku dokku@dokku.code4sa.org:mpr`
-2. `git push`
+2. `git push dokku`

-To deploy to a new server:
+To deploy to a new heroku instance:

 1. `heroku login`
 2. `heroku apps:create APP-NAME`